Marcos Grigorian: Career

 His series, Earthworks, was on canvas and it used a mixture of clay and straw called "kahgel", which is commonly found as a building material in villages in Iran.
+Grigorian's use of earth and straw differed from a painted imitation of those materials: he attached them directly to the canvas.
+The Metropolitan Museum of Art relates this approach to his interest in the textures of Iranian village buildings and desert landscapes.
+Works from this group in the museum's collection include an Untitled composition from the 1970s and Midsummer Night #10 (1991).
 He exhibited his clay and straw works in Yerevan in 1991.
 Grigorian was also an early artist with land art in Iran.

 Grigorian eventually moved to Yerevan, Armenia (which was then still a republic of the Soviet Union).
 In 1989, he traveled to Russia at the invitation of the Union of Russian Artists, visiting Moscow and Leningrad.

 He later donated 5,000 of his artworks to the government of Armenia.
 In 1993, he founded the "Museum of the Middle East" in Yerevan with 2,600 works on display, with most of them coming from his own collection.
 His work is included in various museum collections, including at the Museum of Modern Art (MOMA) in New York City; Metropolitan Museum of Art in New York City; Tehran Museum of Contemporary Art; Museum of Contemporary Art in Kerman; the Near East Art Museum in Yerevan; and the National Gallery of Armenia.